CharlesBCookman/pig-latin-practice/list-of-tests.md

 List of Tests

-1. Test first letter of word.
+1. Test first letter of a word.

 2. Can it test if the first letter is a vowel.